saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 mvn clean test -DbrowserName="firefox" -DbrowserVersion="86.0" -DplatformName="Windows 10"
 ```

-Using these commands can be helpful if you want to use a Continuous Integration tool (such as Jenkins of Github Actions)
+Using these commands can be helpful if you want to use a Continuous Integration tool (such as Jenkins of Github Actions) to schedule tests to run in several environments at once.

 <img src="assets/QS3.07A.png" alt="Sauce W3C case" width="650"/>